-Caregivers can make a big impact - even from afar
+Caregivers can make a big impact, even from afar

 According to the National Institute on Aging, approximately 7 million adults are long-distance caregivers, caring for a parent or other family member living more than an hour away.

-Each caregiving situation is different, but long-distance caregiving comes with its own unique challenges.
+Each caregiving situation is different, but long-distance caregiving comes with unique challenges.
 Long-distance caregivers might feel helpless because they don’t live in the same city or state as their loved one, but there are many things they can do to help.

 This is just one example of the many ways long-distance caregivers can assist in their loved-one’s care.
 Caregivers can also help with finances, insurance paperwork, and coordinating services.
+Knowing where to turn for help or answers is often the challenge.

-When you can’t be there, communicating with any agencies or organizations that provide services for your loved-one can help you determine if additional services are needed.
+When you can’t be there, communicating with agencies or organizations that provide services for your loved-one can help you determine if additional services are needed.
 These service providers can share important information regarding changes with your loved-one’s health status.
 They can be your eyes and ears on the ground.

 Finally, it’s important to acknowledge that caregiving can be stressful – whether you live next door or a thousand miles away.
 Remember to enlist the help of other family members, friends and others who might be available to lend a hand or a watchful eye when you can’t be there.